Foundation Doctor's 2023 Guide to Leicestershire, Northamptonshire and Rutland (LNR)

 Updated for 2023 Applicants

-Leicestershire, Northamptonshire & Rutland (LNR) covers the East Midlands from Northampton up through Kettering to Leicester.
+Leicestershire, Northamptonshire & Rutland (LNR) is part of Health Education East Midlands and covers the East Midlands from Northampton up through Kettering to Leicester.
 Its teaching hospitals include Leicester General Hospital (regional centre for renal medicine & urology), Leicester Royal Infirmary (maternity & paediatrics speciality centre) and Glenfield Hospital (regional unit for cardiac & respiratory medicine & large research unit).

 Messly wants to help doctors make evidence-based decisions about their careers.
 We’ve put together a short guide to the LNR Foundation School to help you rank your rotation programmes.
 Below is a snapshot of hospital ratings and reviews from the Messly community of doctors together with information about the geography of the region.

 2022 F1 Places: 177

 Below is an interactive bar chart displaying the competition ratios, lowest entry scores, and the number of posts over the past 5 years.

 Please note that the 2022 data for lowest entry score is not yet available, we will update this graph when it is.

 How Does LNR Compare To Other Foundation Schools?

 Check out our article "What are the most competitive foundations schools?" for a full breakdown.